 The Company's Board of Directors and management are committed to responsible corporate governance to ensure that the Company is managed for the long-term benefit of its shareholders.
-To that end, the Board of Directors and executive committee, comprised of the Company's Named Executive Officers (referenced below) (the "Executive Committee"), periodically review and update, as appropriate, the Company's corporate governance policies and practices.
+To that end, the Board of Directors and executive committee, comprised of the Company's named executive officers (the "Executive Committee"), periodically review and update, as appropriate, the Company's corporate governance policies and practices.
 In doing so, the Board of Directors and Executive Committee review published guidelines and recommendations of institutional shareholder organizations and current best practices of similarly situated public companies.
-The Board of Directors and Executive Committee also regularly evaluate and, when appropriate, revise the Company's corporate governance policies and practices in accordance with the requirements of the Sarbanes-Oxley Act of 2002 and the rules and listing standards issued by the SEC and The Nasdaq[®] Stock Market, Inc. ("Nasdaq") where the Company's Common Shares are listed and traded.
+The Board of Directors and Executive Committee also regularly evaluate and, when appropriate, revise the Company's corporate governance policies and practices in accordance with the requirements of the Sarbanes-Oxley Act of 2002 and the rules issued by the SEC and rules and listing standards issued by The Nasdaq® Stock Market, Inc. ("Nasdaq") where the Company's Common Shares are listed and traded.

-During the fiscal year ended December 31, 2021, the Board of Directors held a total of 32 meetings, the Audit Committee held 4 meetings and the Compensation, Corporate Governance and Nominating Committee (the "Nominating Committee") held 6 meetings.
-Each of the incumbent directors attended at least 75% of the aggregate of the Board of Directors meetings and meetings of the committee(s) on which he or she served held during the last fiscal year and while he or she served as a director.
-All members of the Board of Directors make a diligent effort to attend all board and committee meetings, as well as the Annual Meeting of Shareholders.
-In 2021, all members of the Board of Directors then serving in such roles attended the Annual Meeting of Shareholders.
+During the fiscal year ended December 31, 2023, the Board of Directors held a total of 17 meetings, the Audit Committee held 11 meetings, the Nominating Committee held 6 meetings and the Risk Committee held 3 meetings.
+Each of the incumbent directors attended at least 75% of the aggregate of the Board of Directors meetings and meetings of the committee(s) on which he or she served held during the last fiscal year.
+All members of the Board of Directors make a diligent effort to attend all Board and committee meetings, as well as the Annual Meeting of Shareholders.
+In 2023, all members of the Board of Directors attended the Annual Meeting of Shareholders.